Ka Hale Moi

 No analysis available

-Hot water is included in the maintenance fee.
-The MLS data shows this on a majority of listings, and one public remark directly says "HOA includes... hot water."
-A unit-level water heater mention exists, but it reads as a personal appliance replacement rather than a building-wide exclusion.
+Hot water appears to be included in the maintenance fee.
+The MLS history shows 16 of 20 listings with HOTWAT, and a public remark directly says "HOA includes ... hot water."
+A unit-level water heater mention does not outweigh the building-level confirmation.

 No analysis available